influxdata/telegraf/plugins/parsers/csv/README.md

   ## These columns will be skipped in the header as well.
   csv_skip_columns = 0

-  ## The seperator between csv fields
+  ## The separator between csv fields
   ## By default, the parser assumes a comma (",")
   csv_delimiter = ","